 It can be unnerving to see your pup with patches of irritated skin and bumps.
 If you don’t know what you’re looking at, you definitely won’t know how to deal with it.
 Pyoderma could be the culprit, so you may want to familiarize yourself with this condition.
 Understanding the causes and symptoms may help you make the right decisions for your dog’s health.

 Pyoderma is a bacterial skin infection that literally means “pus in the skin”.
 It appears as small, raised, red bumps, some with pus in them (or pyogenic), that look a lot like pimples.
 You may also notice scaly, dry, flakey patches, redness, and inflammation.

 This infection is sometimes compared to impetigo, mainly when referring to puppies.
 Impetigo is a skin infection common in human children, and the main difference is that impetigo is contagious, while pyoderma is not contagious.

-There are three types of pyoderma in dogs:
+There are two types of pyoderma in dogs: